 I originally heard the word Wicca from an acquaintance's chance utterance.
-I started reading books, participating in Internet newsgroup discussions and reinterpreting events [both current and up to sixty years past (my father's life)] occurring around me.
+I started reading books, participating in Internet newsgroup discussions and reinterpreting events [both current and up to sixty-five years past (my father's life)] occurring around me.
 In a blundering solitary manner I accumulated knowledge of magick, Paganism and Wicca.
 I found no definitive texts, I found no mentors; the solitary Wiccan path was slow, confusing and totally lacking candor.
 I began writing my magick-, Pagan- and Wicca-related Internet newsgroup periodic messages hoping other interested parties would find my experience and opinions enlightening.
 I stopped providing these magick-, Pagan- and Wicca-related messages after 01/2005 because AOL dropped their Internet newsgroup coverage.
 Nobody contacted me concerning their absence.
 Each reader must judge if this reflects No news is good news (apathy) or Good riddance.

 Why do I provide this information?
 Before offering these definitions I must state that I am not a Wiccan, a witch, a Pagan or a satanist.
 Learning details about Paganism and Wicca has cost me (and continues to cost me) much time and trouble that not committed people can avoid by reading my webpages.
 Another reason I provide these definitions is the flood of negativism I observe practically everywhere.
 It appears that everybody has a license to criticize and complain, but few make positive societal contributions.